- Defining stress and burnout

 There are many similarities between the symptoms of burnout and depression.
 Some of these include: extreme exhaustion, feeling down and reduced performance.
 Burnout is considered predominantly work-related or related to parenting.
 In depression, negative thoughts and feelings are linked to all life areas and not just work or parenting.

-Some of the typical symptoms of depression include low self-esteem (not just job-related), hopelessness in all areas of life and in extreme cases, suicidal tendencies.
-These are not considered typical symptoms of burnout.
+Some of the typical symptoms of depression include low self-esteem (not just job-related), hopelessness in all areas of life and, in extreme cases, suicidal tendencies.
+However, these are not considered typical symptoms of burnout.
 Therefore people with burnout do not always have depression, although burnout significantly increases the risk of getting depression.

 Signs and symptoms of burnout